shanecelis/SeawispHunter.RolePlay.Attributes/README.md

 };
 ```

-Then one can write add a defense modifier like so.
+Then one can add a defense modifier like so:

 ``` c#
 character.attributes[1].modifiers.Add(modifier);